How is omeprazole metabolized

 Omeprazole, a proton pump inhibitor, exerts its therapeutic effects by irreversibly inhibiting the hydrogen-potassium adenosine triphosphatase (H+/K+ ATPase) enzyme system at the secretory surface of the gastric parietal cell.
 This enzyme system is responsible for the final step in gastric acid production, where it transports hydrogen ions from the cytoplasm into the gastric lumen, generating hydrochloric acid.
 By inhibiting this pump, omeprazole effectively decreases the production of gastric acid, leading to a reduction in acidity in the stomach.

-See also Omeprazole and prolonged qt interval
+See also Omeprazole body odor

 Overall, omeprazole’s mechanism of action results in the suppression of acid secretion, which is crucial in the treatment of various acid-related disorders such as gastroesophageal reflux disease (GERD), peptic ulcers, and Zollinger-Ellison syndrome.